solmazabbaspour/iran-covid19/README.md

 1. Frontend development and making the charts readable on smaller devices
 2. State specific data for Iran
 3. Adding more Jupyter notebooks.
    - A good place is to go through the [original website](https://github.com/github/covid19-dashboard/) and translate them to farsi
-  - It would be good to add filters with a focus on Iran's cases
+   - Add filters with a focus on Iran's cases

 If you are interested please [contact me](https://twitter.com/s_abbaspour) and I can add you as a collaborator.